+1. Expertise

-- 1. Expertise - Strengthening expertise on clinical research in all disease areas in the scope of Global Health EDCTP3.
+- Strengthening expertise on clinical research in all disease areas in the scope of Global Health EDCTP3.
 Proposals aiming to strengthen expertise on HIV/AIDS clinical research are encouraged to align with activities supported by PEPFAR across SSA. - Strengthening expertise and preparedness for research response to emerging and re-emerging diseases with epidemic potential.
-Proposals aiming to strengthen expertise and preparedness for research response to emerging and re-emerging diseases with epidemic potential are encouraged to align with activities supported by other funders. - Supporting National Public Health Institutes in collaboration with Team Europe Initiative "Supporting Public Health Institutes in Africa" .
-Strengthening/establishment, in conjunction with African CDC, of at least one ICH-GCP-compliant clinical trial site (compliant with WHO Guidance for Best Practices for Clinical Trials) conducted and managed by appropriately qualified staff within the network. - Pool of interdisciplinary experts organised in networks including at least one NPHI, able to provide accelerated evidence on infectious diseases.
+Proposals aiming to strengthen expertise and preparedness for research response to emerging and re-emerging diseases with epidemic potential are encouraged to align with activities supported by other funders. - Supporting National Public Health Institutes in collaboration with Team Europe Initiative "Supporting Public Health Institutes in Africa" 71.
+Strengthening/establishment, in conjunction with African CDC, of at least one ICH-GCP-compliant clinical trial site (compliant with WHO Guidance for Best Practices for Clinical Trials72) conducted and managed by appropriately qualified staff within the network. - Pool of interdisciplinary experts organised in networks including at least one NPHI, able to provide accelerated evidence on infectious diseases. - Training of a specified number of clinical research associates, certified to monitor clinical trials and can be contracted by Global Health EDCTP3, other funders or clinical trial sponsors to monitor the progress and quality of clinical trials. - Strengthening the ethics, regulatory, and pharmacovigilance capacities.